Pierre-Sébastien Laurentie: Works

-As early as 1836 Laurentie conceived the idea, in defence of religion, of a Catholic encyclopedia which he prefaced with a Catholic theory of the sciences.
-In 1862 he published a pamphlet attacking scientific atheism.
-His "Histoire de l'Empire Romain" (1862) is an apology for infant Christianity, and his "Philosophie de la prière" (1864) contains the outpouring of a devout soul.
+As early as 1836, Laurentie conceived the idea of a Catholic encyclopedia, which he prefaced with a Catholic theory of the sciences.

-His "Souvenirs", left unfinished at his death, were published by his grandson in 1893.
+In 1862, he published a pamphlet attacking scientific atheism.
+His Histoire de l'Empire Romain (1862) is an apology for infant Christianity, and his Philosophie de la prière (1864) contains the outpouring of a devout soul.
+His Souvenirs, left unfinished at his death, were published by his grandson in 1893.